johnburton0517/Pong/README.md

 # Pong

-This is a simple Pong game made with Pygame
+This is a simple Pong game made with PyGame